Federal Indian Law & Tribal Law Research

 - Summit Lake Paiute Tribe

-- Te-Moak Tribe (Four Bands)
+- Te-Moak Tribe of Western Shoshone Indians of Nevada (Four Bands)

 - Walker River Paiute Tribe

-- Washoe Tribe
+- Washoe Tribe of NV & CA

 - Winnemucca Indian Colony